-Do you often use an image from Flickr that has been posted in over more than hundreds of blog posts?
+Do you often use an image from free stock image libraries that have been posted in over more than hundreds of blog posts?

 You can stop doing so right away.

 This guide will show you how to create custom and original images for your blog posts, Ebooks, Featured blog banners and so on…

 If you focus on social networking sites for extra substantial traffic, you know how important it is to create engaging and most importantly original images for sharing.